SimonBlanke/Hyperactive/README.md

 You can optionaly <b>change the evaluation</b> of the model with the 'cv' and 'metric' keyword in the optimizer class.

 The <b>'cv'</b> keyword-argument works like in sklearn but with the added possibility to have a value lower than 1.
 In this case the evaluation will be done by doing a training/validation-split in the training data.
 A cv of 0.75 will use 75% of the data for training and 25% for the validation of the model.
+As a <b>general guideline</b>: You should set the cv-value high if your dataset is small.
+This avoids wrong evaluations.
+On large deep-learning dataset you can set cv to 0.5 - 0.8 without risking a noisy evaluation.
+For large datasets you can even select a cv-value close to 0.9.

 The <b>'metric'</b>-keyword-argument accepts one of the metrics (provided in the [API](https://github.com/SimonBlanke/Hyperactive#hyperactive-api).) as a string.
 To know, which of those metrics work with what kind of datasets you can take a look at [this notebook](https://github.com/SimonBlanke/Hyperactive/blob/master/notebooks/metrics.ipynb).
 In it every metric is tried out on popular datasets.